 When we buy into perfectionism, we lose an opportunity to understand how challenging emotions— the ones that stretch us and push us—are the feelings where we learn the most about ourselves.

 The more moms are willing to share how they feel, what they need, or what may be going on beneath the picture perfect surface, the closer they'll gets to improving their well-being and happiness.

 A healthy mom is the foundation for creating good moms.
 And remember: Your child needs you—a healthy version of you—not a perfect you.

-This story was originally published on October 25, 2021.
+A version of this story was originally published on October 25, 2021.
 It has been updated.